Tony Pond: Touring Cars and One-Make Racing

-In 1983 and 1984, Tony Pond competed sporadically in touring car racing in Britain and Europe, first in an MG Metro Turbo then a Rover Vitesse.
+In 1983 and 1984, Pond competed sporadically in touring car racing in Britain and Europe, first in an MG Metro Turbo then a Rover Vitesse.
 He exclusively drove cars from Austin Rover Group.
 His best performances were in the British Saloon Car Championship, the highlights being a class win at Donington in 1983 and winning outright Silverstone in 1984 and scoring three other podiums, before ARG withdrew from the series.

-In 1987, Tony Pond guested in the MG Maestro Challenge at the Rally Cwm Gwendraith in Wales.
+In 1987, Pond guested in the MG Maestro Challenge at the Rally Cwm Gwendraith in Wales.

-In 1988 and 1989, he guested in the MG Metro 6R4 Trophy race in Birmingham, winning both times.
+In 1988 and 1989, Pond guested in the MG Metro 6R4 Trophy race in Birmingham, winning both times.

 Motorcycling

-Throughout his life he was also a keen motorcyclist, riding fast road bikes and trials bikes successfully.
+Throughout his life, Pond was also a keen motorcyclist, riding fast road bikes and trials bikes successfully.

 Death

-Tony Pond succumbed to pancreatic cancer in 2002 and is survived by his wife, Nikki, and son, James.
+Pond succumbed to pancreatic cancer in 2002 and is survived by his wife, Nikki, and son, James.